Medical Radiation Sciences - 729

 - Interprofessional courses involving students in MRSc programs

 - Experience clinical placement in a variety of hospitals and independent health facilities located throughout Ontario.
-Selection to year 2 is by committee.
-Students are not guaranteed their first choice of specialization.

 4 year (academic and clinical experiences)

-- Completion of the OSSD (or equivalent) and 6 Grade 12 U or M
+- Completion of the OSSD (or equivalent) and 6 Grade 12 U or M courses including:

 - MHF4U (Advanced Functions)

 For the admission deadlines, please visit McMaster Admission Deadlines.